rbtcollins/crcache/docs/MANUAL.rst

 a single project setup to scale in dramatically different ways just by the user reconfiguring their crcache config.

+This manual covers both part planned works and implemented works.
+If something doesn't work please file a bug.

 Requirements
 ============